kiddo18/datacamp/README.md

 My DataCamp projects in Jupyter notebooks

-See completed courses at my linkedin (available upon request)
+See completed courses at my LinkedIn (available upon request)